 Lysee: That’s right, dental tourism.

-Ralph: Our company has relationships with dental clinics in a town called Palomas, Mexico.
+Ralph: Our company has relationships with dental clinics in Mexico.

-Lysee: Ralph Grosswald is CEO of this concierge service.
+Lysee: Ralph Grosswald is CEO of this dental referral service.

 Ralph: We handle everything for them.

-Lysee: After clients get a treatment plan from their local dentist Beyond Borders drives them south of Deming to the border town of Palomas, Mexico.
-There they get worked on by dentists at approved clinics at affordable prices.
+Lysee: After clients get a treatment plan from their local dentist Beyond Borders Dental refers them to the border of Mexico.
+There they get dental treatment on by dentists at approved clinics at affordable prices.